 Undergraduate Education

-CFRE provides LSSU students with valuable learning experiences through classroom, research, and employment opportunities to prepare them for the next step in their career.
+LSSU students receive valuable learning experiences through classroom, research, and employment opportunities to prepare them for the next step in their career.

 • Nearly a dozen LSSU classes in multiple departments use CFRE equipment and facilities to provide experiential learning